latenitefilms/Metaburner/docs/how-to-use.md

 ![](static/project-loaded.png)

-> Final Cut Pro can be a bit temperamental in terms of updating the status, so you may need to click away from the Metaburner Pro Title and then go back to it for the text to update.
+> Final Cut Pro can be a bit temperamental in terms of updating the status, so you may need to click away from the Metaburner Title and then go back to it for the text to update.

-Once done, Metaburner Pro has access to all the metadata within the FCPXML to populate all the Content Sources.
+Once done, Metaburner has access to all the metadata within the FCPXML to populate all the Content Sources.

-If you make changes to the project/timeline, you'll need to drag the project back again to update the contents of Metaburner Pro.
+If you make changes to the project/timeline, you'll need to drag the project back again to update the contents of Metaburner.

-If Metaburner Pro was unable to import the FCPXML, you'll get an error status, which you can hover over with your mouse to get more detail:
+If Metaburner was unable to import the FCPXML, you'll get an error status, which you can hover over with your mouse to get more detail:

 ![](static/error-in-inspector.png)

-If you do run into an error, it's most likely a bug in Metaburner Pro, so please share your Error Log and FCPXML on GitHub [here](https://github.com/latenitefilms/metaburnerpro/issues).
+If you do run into an error, it's most likely a bug in Metaburner, so please share your Error Log and FCPXML on GitHub [here](https://github.com/latenitefilms/metaburner/issues).

 ---